-Esther Iverem’s new book is Olokun of the Galaxy.
+Esther Iverem’s most recent book is Olokun of the Galaxy.
 In it, poetry and visual art is used to tell the story of Olokun, an African spirit of the deepest ocean, as s/he is born when Earth’s oceans are born, as s/he witnesses the Atlantic Slave Trade, industrial revolution, pollution of the planet’s water and, finally, as s/he takes off into space to swim on other planets and moons of the galaxy.

 “Esther Iverem’s Olokun of the Galaxy is a creation myth for an earth abused by slavery, capital, greed, human waste, excess and the neglect of nature in favor of concrete and death.
 Iverem, as djeli, links our global climate crisis to the Black Holocaust.
 She gifts us an epic for the ages that rages through syncopated lines with syntax swimming and singing through our synapses, giving us hope in the midst of the abyss.”—Tony Medina, author of I Am Alfonso Jones

 “Olokun of the Galaxy, by poet and artist Esther Iverem, is a richly imagined work drawn from the West African Yoruba tradition that offers a way to comprehend what is broken and breaking around us–while also conjuring hope, meaning and significance.
 Grounded in history and culture, this is storytelling that reminds us that what we do matters.
 The vision within Iverem’s book is urgent as we humans struggle to re/learn how to respect the natural world and how to continue to live within its grace.”—Melissa Tuckey, editor, Ghost Fishing: An Eco-Justice Poetry Anthology